azkris/aboutme/README.md

 # personalsite
-Personal website for my contact infromation and resume.
+Personal website for my contact infromation and projects.